Table of Contents:

 In fact, it has been reported that one in five customers boycott a brand after mistakenly buying a counterfeit product of that brand.
 That means you would be over 20 percent of your potential customers just because there are counterfeits of your products out there.

 In brand defamation, people get paid just to abuse and malign your brand and its products online.
-They may even subtly suggest unsuspecting potential customers to try out another brand instead of yours.
-In many cases, this is done by competitors to redirect your customers to their website.
+They may even subtly suggest unsuspecting potential customers try out another brand instead of yours.
+In many cases, this is done by competitors to redirect your customers to their websites.

 While Amazon takes strict steps to ban any incentivized reviews and you can also monitor the reviews that get published on your official website, monitoring customer reviews on social media can get tricky.

-Users with fake profiles can leave scathing reviews in the comment section which can put off many genuine leads who might be thinking about making a purchase with you.
+Users with fake profiles can leave scathing reviews in the comment section which can put off many genuine leads who might be thinking about making a purchase with your company.

 Counterfeiters can copy your product designs to create fake products for profit.
 They can also copy copyright images from your official company website to promote fake products and make their illegal product listings seem authentic.

 Similar to cybersquatters and typosquatters, trademark squatters tend to register trademarks in bad faith.
-Since trademarks are territorial, you need to file for them separately in every country where you want to have your trademarks protected.
+Since trademarks are territorial, you need to file for them separately in every country where you want to have your trademarks and company name protected.

 Trademark squatters can register your brand’s trademark in a foreign country where you are still yet to register.
 It is done either to extort more money from you for transferring the trademark back to you or to sell their own products under your own brand name.